Department of Architecture, University of Cambridge

 The Department of Architecture is part of the Faculty of Architecture and History of Art in the University of Cambridge.
 Both Departments are housed in Scroope Terrace on Trumpington Street, Cambridge.

-The department is currently led by James Campbell.
+The department is currently led by Flora Samuel.

 Notable alumni and staff

-The department has attracted numerous guest lecturers including Louis Kahn, Zaha Hadid, Kenneth Frampton, Alvar Aalto and Le Corbusier.
+The department has attracted numerous guest lecturers including Louis Kahn, Zaha Hadid, Kenneth Frampton, Alvar Aalto, Le Corbusier and Yasmeen Lari.